omen23/ffmpeg-ffnvcodec-explanation/README.md

 ...
 mpv --hwdec=nvdec <input> # --hwdec=yes or auto will work too - just tweak your configuration file
 ```
+**Protip: use mpv to play youtube videos with NVDEC VP9 decoding.**

 Just add `youtube-dl` to your system:
 ```